meteor/meteor/client/basic/sections/collections.md

 rerender the view or rerun the computation if the returned document changes.

-Note that `findOne` will return `null` if it fails to find a matching document, which often happens after the document has been removed from the collection, so you should be prepared to handle `null` values.
+Note that `findOne` will return `null` if it fails to find a matching document, which often happens if the document hasn't been loaded yet or has been removed from the collection, so you should be prepared to handle `null` values.

 {{> autoApiBox "Mongo.Collection#find"}}